How can I stay safe while grocery shopping? And answers to 24 other coronavirus questions

 How do asymptomatic people spread COVID-19?

 One of the reasons COVID-19 is so dangerous is it spreads very effectively to others from those who don’t realize they’re infected.
 These people are “asymptomatic” or have such a mild response to the disease that they don’t realize they might have it.
-Up to half of all infections are in mild or asymptomatic people who spread the virus with no awareness they are doing so, according to research reported on March 20, 2020, in the journal Nature.
+Up to half of all infections are in mild or asymptomatic people who spread the virus with no awareness they are doing so.
 This happens through “viral shedding;” when the virus is fully active in people’s nose, throats, and lungs—and fully contagious—even in mild or asymptomatic cases.
 As many as 25% of those infected may not show symptoms, according to data released by the Centers for Disease Control on March 30, 2020.

 How long does COVID-19 survive on different surfaces?